jestarray/ecs/README.md

 Transiple demo.ts with parcel to see demo.

 ## Documentation

-The full documentation of methods can be found on [yagl.github.io/docs/ecs](yagl.github.io/docs/ecs).
-Please note that documentation is still a WIP.
 =======
 The full documentation of methods can be found on [yagl.github.io/docs/ecs](yagl.github.io/docs/ecs).
 Please note that documentation is still a WIP.